AbdulsalamBirawi/CryptoPlus/README.md

 # CryptoPlus
 Crpyocurrency App  with rabid api see it live on : https://cryptoplus.netlify.app/
-note: open vpn if doas not work
+note: open vpn if does not work